w7sst/MorseRunner/README.md

 #### Next - Spring 2023 (Apr-June)
 Projects that we'll work on next...
-- [ ] **ARRL Field Day support announcement** - We would like to figure out how to announce MECE's support for ARRL Field Day.
+- [ ] **ARRL Field Day support announcement** - We would like to figure out how to announce MRCE's support for ARRL Field Day.
 This contest was the main focus from a year ago and we want to be sure that users are aware of this training opportunity in time for FD 2023.

 - [ ] **Developer on-boarding** - Help other developers get up to speed with compiling and pushing to the project.